FritscheLab/whiteRRabbit/README.md

 ## 📖 Inspiration

-Derived from the [OHDSI WhiteRabbit](https://github.com/OHDSI/WhiteRabbit) Java tool, adapted into R for integration into FritscheLab workflows and enhanced with additional functionality for date shifting and column exclusion.
+Derived from the [OHDSI WhiteRabbit](https://github.com/OHDSI/WhiteRabbit) Java tool, adapted into R for integration into FritscheLab workflows and enhanced with additional functionality for date shifting, column exclusion, field value scanning, and random sampling.

 ---